MetEireann/fire_weather_index/readme.txt

 This produces output in '/fwi_output_final/' which contains all the varialbles of the FWI for each station.

 Further exploration and data display is done by 'map_stations_and_record_length.R' which produces a map located in /output_maps/
-Similarly 'record_length_dataframe.R' produces a dataframe of the start and end dates for each station and the number of missing days and percentage of total which are missing
+Similarly 'record_length_dataframe.R' produces a dataframe of the start and end dates for each station and the number of missing days and percentage of total which are missing.

+violin_plots.R produces violin plots (boxplots and Probability Density Functions combined) for the FFMC variable at different timesteps.